lenarddome/clopy/README.md

 Global Benchmark and Evaluation Toolkit for Formal Computational Models in Python.

 Currently incorporates tools used in comparing model and human heterogeneity, see Dome and Wills (2023).
+Its sister R package `clobe` implementes the tools in R.

 ## Paper